ulrikdamm/Forbind/README.md

 The whole library is in the files [bind.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/Bind.swift), [combine.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/Combine.swift) and [dataStructures.swift](https://github.com/ulrikdamm/Forbind/blob/master/Forbind/DataStructures.swift).
 Each file has comments explaining how it works in more detail.

+If you want to learn more about the concept behind the bind operator, you can read my [blog post](http://ulrikdamm.logdown.com/posts/247219) about it.

 # What is the state of the project?

 It’s still very experimental, so I would love some feedback on it.
 I wouldn’t recommend relying on this for product code yet.
 If you have a good idea, or just questions, submit a pull request or contact me at [@ulrikdamm](https://twitter.com/ulrikdamm) on Twitter.